Last updated: 12 August 2026

 Manual assets and debts help cover anything that cannot be connected automatically.
 These values depend on your last update, so stale manual entries can affect totals, projections, and AI explanations.

 Prices, property estimates, returns, comparisons, and projections may involve timing differences, unsupported assets, estimates, or assumptions.
 Ascend should help explain those limits instead of hiding them.
+Optional AI features and public-source briefs (Signal, Podcast Tape, research) add context on top of the same underlying data — see AI Transparency.

 Settings include controls to remove individual sources, export data, or delete the account.
 Removing a source stops Ascend from using it going forward, but your historical net-worth view may still reflect past snapshots until you clear or delete that history.